Waning Crescent on

 Moon after descending node

-3 days after descending node on 24 July 2049 at 21:01 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following 10 days, until the lunar orbit crosses from South to North in ascending node on 8 August 2049 at 08:48 in ♐ Sagittarius.
+3 days after descending node on 24 July 2049 at 21:01 in ♊ Gemini the Moon is positioned south of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from South to North in ascending node on 8 August 2049 at 08:48 in ♐ Sagittarius.

 Moon after northern standstill

-2 days since the previous standstill on 25 July 2049 at 17:25 in ♊ Gemini when the Moon has reached North declination of ∠22.002°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-21.891° at the point of next southern standstill on 9 August 2049 at 04:55 in ♐ Sagittarius.
+2 days since the last northern standstill on 25 July 2049 at 17:25 in ♊ Gemini when the Moon has reached North declination of ∠22.002° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-21.891° at the point of next southern standstill on 9 August 2049 at 04:55 in ♐ Sagittarius.

 Syzygy in 1 day